AbigalChulchill/Crypto-Account-Data/README.md

 A script to pull account summary and positions from FTX into a spread sheet.

+Provides quick access to data that is not shown on the FTX web site.

+Including

+• total account position size
+• total account collateral
+• total realized PnL for perps and futures

+Display and work with the data as needed in a spread sheet.

 Works in Excel and Google Sheets.

 Can be customised to change the account data and tickers imported.